 Grilled Brussels Sprouts are bathed in a quick balsamic marinade before cooking on a hot grill for flavor and sear!
 This is the ultimate vegetable side dish for your grill!
-It’s also a fantastic dish to add to a holiday dinner for all you grilled food lovers out there (hi, nice to meet you!).
+It’s also a fantastic dish to add to a holiday dinner for all you grilled food lovers out there.

-Grilled Brussels sprouts are are a unicorn recipe for my family — as in a family full of boys who all hate vegetables (I’m talking to you, Sean!).
+Grilled Brussels sprouts are are a unicorn recipe for my family — as in a family full of boys who all hate vegetables (I’m talking to you, Hubby!).
 The 8-yr olds, ok, I’ll cut them some slack (we’re working on them).
 But the adult man in his 40’s?
 Yeah, he should be more vegetable flexible in my book.
 But he’s not!
 It’s my mission to change that.

 Enter Brussels Sprouts.

 My husband loves them.
 I mean, it’s one of 2 vegetables in all of the world that he actually gets excited about (beets are the other).
 He’ll eat them any way they’re prepared (roasted, steamed, raw, shaved and in a salad, you name it).
 And while roasting Brussels sprouts is pretty darn delicious, grilling them is even better!

 And it doesn’t hurt to add a little grilled bacon.
 Just sayin’.